Muhammad Babangida and El-Amin International School

-Since 2009, Muhammad Babangida – who also goes by Mohammad – has served as a Board Director for the Nigerian Export-Import Bank (NEXIM).
+Since 2009, Muhammad Babangida – who also goes by Mohammed – has served as a Board Director for the Nigerian Export-Import Bank (NEXIM).
 In addition to his duties as the Chairman of the finance and general purpose committee, Muhammad also serves on the risk management committee and the credit committee.
 The Nigerian Export-Import Bank presently provides short and medium term loans to Nigerian exporters.
 It also provides short-term guarantees for loans granted by Nigerian Banks to exporters as well as credit insurance against political and commercial risks in the event of nonpayment by foreign buyers.

 Previously, Muhammad Babangida served as a Board Director for Unity Bank Plc from 2006 to 2012.
 During this time, Muhammad was a member of the board credit committee; member of the board IT committee; and member of the compensation committee.
 Unity Bank is one of Nigeria’s leading retail banks after emerging from the largest merger and consolidation in Nigeria’s banking industry.
 Following the landmark banking consolidation spearheaded by the Central Bank of Nigeria, (CBN), nine financial institutions with competences in investment banking, corporate and retail banking came together in January 2006 to form Unity Bank Plc.